mehoagland/Thirsty-App/README.md

 # Thirsty-App

-A React on Rails App to help you figure out what to drink!
+Thirsty ?
+App: A React on Rails App to help you figure out what to drink!

 API